igvteam/igv/README.md

 #### Amazon Web Services support

-For more details on how to use IGV with AWS, please refer to `docs/AWS.md`.
+For more details on how to use IGV with AWS, please refer to the [UMCCR documentation](https://umccr.org/blog/igv-amazon-backend-setup/).